Roosevelt Girls High School

 {{#seo:

 Roosevelt Girls High School is in Eastlea, Harare, Harare Metropolitan Province.
 It is a girls-only government school.
-It is associated with Churchill Boys High School.
+It is associated with Churchill Boys High.

 See High Schools Of Zimbabwe.